 Employment laws do not necessarily protect against generalized unfairness.
 Whether you have a credible claim of wrongful termination depends on many factors and you have not provided enough facts.
 If you meet with a local attorney, you will have the opportunity to provide necessary details, such...Read more »

 My husband merged his company with another.
 They had differences and now the other company is saying he can't work on a job over $10,000 also saying he can't volunteer his time either.
-The other company is constantly driving by our home and where my husband is offering a helping hand checking on...
+The other company is constantly driving by our home and where my husband is offering a helping hand...
 Read more »

 You should have a local attorney review the situation.
 The legality and enforceability of a non-compete agreement depend on various factors.
 A local attorney will need to review the specific contract about which you are asking and give you an opinion.